ibm-cloud-docs/discovery-data/known-issues.md

     where `<Project>` is the namespace where your {{site.data.keyword.discovery-data_short}} 2.2.0 instance is installed, where `<Registry_location>` is the location of the images that you pushed to the registry server, and where `<Registry_from_cluster>` is the location from which pods on the cluster can pull images.

+- When you install on Cloud Pak for Data 3.5, you might encounter the following issue:

+  - **Error**: If you provision the Planning Analytics service on a cluster where Discovery is running, some of the Discovery pods show errors when the cluster is restarted.
+The logs show messages such as, `java.lang.NumberFormatException: For input string`.
+  - **Cause**: An environment variable named `COUCHDB_PORT` is added to the Kubernetes cluster by the couchdb service that is installed with Planning Analytics.
+Discovery does not use couchdb, and therefore does not specify a value for this environment variable.
+However, some pods attempt to parse the variable, which results in the error.
+  - **Solution**: Edit the `COUCHDB_PORT` environment variable and set it to a dummy value to prevent the error from occurring.
+To do so, complete the following steps:

+    - Stop the Discovery operator to prevent it from changing the configuration while you are in the process of making your edit.

+      Run the following command:

+      ```
+      oc scale deploy wd-discovery-operator --replicas=0
+      ```
+      {: codeblock}

+    - For the failed deployment, set the `COUCHDB_PORT` environment variable to a dummy value, such as `1`.

+      For example:

+      ```
+      oc set env deploy {deployment} COUCHDB_PORT=1
+      ```
+      {: codeblock}

 Also, see the issues in all previous releases.

 ## ![Cloud Pak for Data only](images/desktop.png) Known issues identified in the Discovery for Cloud Pak for Data 2.2, 8 December 2020 release: